ipfs/kubo/docs/examples/kubo-as-a-library/README.md

 - [Comment these lines](./main.go#L219-L223)
 - [Uncomment these lines](./main.go#L209-L216)

 ## Voilá!
-You are now a go-ipfs hacker
+You are now a Kubo hacker

-You've learned how to spawn a go-ipfs node using the go-ipfs core API.
+You've learned how to spawn a Kubo node using the Core API.
 There are many more [methods to experiment next](https://godoc.org/github.com/ipfs/interface-go-ipfs-core).
 Happy hacking!